YugabyteDB-Samples/pizza-store-spring-cloud/README.md

 ### Creating Geo-Partitioned Schema

-If you'd like to use a geo-partitioned YugabyteDB cluster, then the pizza store can pin orders to locations across the United States, Europe and Australia.
+If you'd like to use a geo-partitioned YugabyteDB cluster, then the pizza store can pin orders to locations across the United States, Europe, and Australia.
 Presently, the app supports the following locations - `NewYork`, `Berlin` and `Sydney`.

 You can start a [geo-partitioned cluster using YugabyteDB Managed](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-geopartition/).
 The geo-partitioned schema (see `schema/pizza_store_geo_distributed.sql`) is pre-configured for Google Cloud Platform (`gcp`) and the following regions - `us-east4`, `europe-west3` and `australia-southeast1`.
 You either need to start a YugabyteDB Managed instance with the same configuration or adjust the application schema file with your cloud provider and regions.